How to join our team

 Apply by e-mailing a resume and cover letter stating weekly availability to email@example.com

-12 – 15 hours per week with a consistent schedule to be identified with the student for at least 2 quarters/1 semester.
+10 – 15 hours per week with a consistent schedule to be identified with the student for at least 1 year/ 4 academic quarters preferred.
+Shorter terms available upon request.

-Our internships are unpaid positions; however, we are happy to work with your school to help you receive academic credit for your internship.
+Our internships are unpaid positions; however, we offer a $300 quarterly stipend and are happy to work with your school to help you receive academic credit for your internship.

 - Demonstrated interest in international affairs and the area relevant to the respective internship position